ricardgardella/active-strategy-framework/README.md

 1. [ActiveStrategyFramework.py](ActiveStrategyFramework.py) base code of the framework which executues a ```Strategy```, conducting either back-testing simulations (```simulate_strategy``` function and passing in historical swap data), or conducting a live implementation of the strategy.
 2. [ResetStrategy.py](ResetStrategy.py) first implementation of a ```Strategy``` which uses the empirical distribution of returns in order to predict future prices and set ranges for the LP positions.
 2. [AutoRegressiveStrategy.py](AutoRegressiveStrategy.py) second implementation of the ```Strategy```, using an AR(1)-GARCH(1,1) model.
-3. [GetPoolData.py](GetPoolData.py) which downloads the data necessary for the simulations from TheGraph, Bitquery and Flipside Crypto.
+3. [GetPoolData.py](GetPoolData.py) which downloads the data necessary for the simulations from two potential sets of data: The Graph + Bitquery + Flipside Crypto, and blockchain-etl via Google BigQuery.
 4. [UNI_v3_funcs.py](UNI_v3_funcs.py) which is a slightly modified version of [JNP777's](https://github.com/JNP777/UNI_V3-Liquitidy-amounts-calcs) Python implementation of Uniswap v3's [liquidity math](https://github.com/Uniswap/uniswap-v3-periphery/blob/main/contracts/libraries/LiquidityAmounts.sol).

 In order to provide an illustration of potential usage, we have included two Jupyter Notebooks that show how to use the framework:
 - [1_Reset_Strategy_Example.ipynb](1_Reset_Strategy_Example.ipynb) runs an simple 'reset strategy' in the spirit of the work reviewed in this [Gamma Strategies article](https://medium.com/gamma-strategies/expected-price-range-strategies-in-uniswap-v3-833dff253f84).
-- [2_AutoRegressive_Strategy_Example.ipynb](2_AutoRegressive_Strategy_Example.ipynb) does the same but with the Autoregressive strategy
+- [2_AutoRegressive_Strategy_Example.ipynb](2_AutoRegressive_Strategy_Example.ipynb) does the same but with the Autoregressive strategy.
+- [3_Uniswap_Simulation.ipynb](3_Uniswap_Simulation.ipynb) applies the Autoregressive strategy on the UNI-ETH 0.30% pool.

-We have constructed a flexible framework for active LP strategy simulations that use **the full Uniswap v3 swap history** in order to improve accurracy of fee income.
+We have constructed a flexible framework for active LP strategy simulations that uses **the full Uniswap v3 swap history** in order to improve accurracy of fee income.
 Thefore simulations are available in the time period since Unsiwap v3 was released (May 5th 2021 is when swap data starts to show up consistently).

 ## Simulating your own strategy

-In order to simulate your own strategy you should clone this repository to your computer, and implement your algorithm in a new ```Strategy``` script, where you define a class which must include the following functions (see the [ResetStrategy.py](ResetStrategy.py) script for an example):
+In order to simulate your own strategy clone this repository to your computer, and implement your algorithm in a new ```Strategy``` script, where you define a class which must include the following functions (see the [ResetStrategy.py](ResetStrategy.py) script for an example):

 1. ```set_liquidity_ranges``` computes where the LP ranges are set in an LP strategy and stores the virtual liquidity placed for each position.
 2. ```check_strategy``` to implement your algorithm's rebalancing logic.